 Participating in online surveys is an old method of making money online.
 Popular survey companies InboxDollars and Swagbucks have been around since 2000 and 2008, respectively.
 Nowadays, there are dozens of survey websites that pay users for sharing their opinions and contributing to market research.

 Survey Junkie has a 4.5-star rating and more than 15,000 reviews on Trustpilot.
+The Better Business Bureau gives it a 4.45-star rating.
 It’s clear this survey website is popular and legitimate.
 But is it worth your time?
 Let’s take a look.

 How Survey Junkie Works